haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 ```
 A plugin has a unique id, command handlers, request handlers, notification handlers and rules:

-* Commands are an LSP abstraction for actions initiated by the user which are handled in the server.
-These actions can be long running and involve multiple modules.
 * Request handlers are called when an LSP client asks the server for information.
 These queries must be fulfilled as quickly as possible.
 * Notification handlers are called by code that was not directly triggerd by an user/client.
-* Rules add new targets to the Shake build graph defined in ghcide.
+* Rules add new targets to the Shake build graph.
 Most plugins do not need to define new rules.
+* Commands are an LSP abstraction for actions initiated by the user which are handled in the server.
+These actions can be long running and involve multiple modules.

 ## The explicit imports plugin